verana-labs/decentralized-trust-spec/spec.md

 }
 ```

-### [BROWSER] DTS Browser compliance

-- [BROWSER-1] A compliant [[ref: DTS browser]] MUST connect or accept connection from DTSs that complies with [DTS-REQ].
-- [BROWSER-2] A compliant [[ref: DTS browser]] SHOULD NOT connect or accept connection from DTSs that does not comply with [DTS-REQ].
-- [BROWSER-3] A compliant [[ref: DTS browser]] MUST dereference all DTS Credentials, DID Documents, verify DTS Json Schema Credentials, Json Schema hashes, use the Trust Registry Query Protocol v2.0,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.

 ### [TR-RESOL] Verification of permission in Public Trust Registries

 The [MOD-CSP-QRY-3] of [[ref: PTR]] spec is used for querying trust registry.